kernel-community/library/README.md

 # What This Is and How To Use It

 Welcome to the Kernel Library.
 These shared notes are one way in which we collaboratively learn about blockchains without needing to always [agree](https://www.kernel.community/en/blog/Editorial/constituting-consensus#consensus).
-We know people have different approaches meaning-making.
+We know people have different approaches to meaning-making.
 Wise communities do not impose standards: they provide the structures needed for valuable individual agency.

 This is just a simple repo of markdown notes.
 You can use whichever tool you prefer to work locally without needing to sign in anywhere.